|Context, Cognition, and Deafness

 Context, Cognition, and Deafness also shows that theory can intersect practice, as displayed by editor Marschark and Jennifer Lukomski in their research on literacy, cognition, and education.
 Amy R. Lederberg and Patricia E. Spencer have combined sequential designs in their study of vocabulary learning.
 Ethan Remmel, Jeffrey G. Bettger, and Amy M. Weinberg explore the theory of mind development.
 The emotional development of deaf children also received detailed consideration by Colin D. Gray, Judith A. Hosie, Phil A. Russell, and Ellen A. Ormel.
 Kathryn P. Meadow-Orlans delineates her perspective on the coming of age of deaf children in relation to their education and development.
 Marschark concludes with insightful impressions on the future of theory and application, an appropriate close to this exceptional, coherent volume.

-M. Diane Clark is Professor, Educational Foundations and Research, Gallaudet University, Washington, DC.
+M. Diane Clark is a professor of Educational Foundations and Research at Gallaudet University.

-Marc Marschark is Professor, Department of Research, National Technical Institute for the Deaf, Rochester, NY.
+Marc Marschark is a professor in the Department of Research at the National Technical Institute for the Deaf.

-Michael Karchmer is former Professor, Department of Education Foundations and Research and former Director, Gallaudet Research Institute, Gallaudet University, Washington, DC.
+Michael Karchmer is a former professor in the Department of Education Foundations and Research at Gallaudet University and former director of the Gallaudet Research Institute.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST